 Gathering Necessary Information

 Before filing, certain information must be collected.
-The primary items include the technical specifications of the equipment, the design for the installation, and safety information.
+The primary items include the technical specifications of the equipment, design for the installation, and safety information.
 Proof of code and standards compliance is also required.
 The team should create a list to be sure nothing is missed or left out.

 Technical Specs: model numbers, size, and certifications.